MARIPOSA MINOR HOCKEY ASSOCIATION

 HOCKEY DEVELOPMENT COORDINATOR is responsible for coordinating player development clinics.
 This person sits on the Central Ontario Wolves AAA Hockey Association as a representative of MMHA and reports their decisions and information back to the Administrative Board.
 The Hockey Development Coordinator sits on the Coaches Selection Committee.

-INITIATION PROGRAM DIRECTOR will organize all U9 programming according to OMHA guidelines.
-They shall be responsible for coordinating the Preschool (Timbits) Program (ie. programming, ensuring coaching staff in place, parent inquiries, etc.) and facilitating the formation of Preschool (Timbits) groups, and IP teams.
-The Initiation Program Director shall be responsible for communicating with the League's IP Convener, attending all IP meetings hosted by the league and reporting all pertinent information to the Administrative Board and coaching staff.
+UNDER U9 COORDINATOR will organize all U9 programming according to OMHA guidelines.
+They shall be responsible for coordinating the Preschool (Timbits) Program (ie. programming, ensuring coaching staff in place, parent inquiries, etc.) and facilitating the formation of Preschool (Timbits) groups, and U9 teams.
+The Under U9 Coordinator shall be responsible for communicating with the League's U9 Convener, attending all U9 meetings hosted by the league and reporting all pertinent information to the Administrative Board and coaching staff.
 They shall be responsible for obtaining OMHA rosters and other documentation as required.
-The Initiation Program Director sits on the Coaches Selection Committee.
+The Under U9 Coordinator sits on the Coaches Selection Committee.

 HEAD TRAINER will be responsible for corresponding with OMHA and Association Trainers to ensure they have current training and adhere to the principles and practices of the HTCP.
 It is the Head Trainers duty to make sure that all Trainers have and complete the proper documentation for on-ice injuries.
 The Head Trainer is required to be rostered and have been a trainer for minimum of 2 (two) years.